BrainhackMTL/psy6983_2021/content/en/modules/introduction_to_terminal/index.md

  - *You can choose multiple options after a command*
  - *Changing one directory at a time is the same as providing the full path to the final destination*
  - *Environmental variables are preceded by `$`*
- - *Good naming conventions include special characters*
+ - *Good naming conventions of files include special characters*

 ## Exercises

+Practice makes perfect.

 **Exercise 1**
 Starting from `/Users/amanda/data`, which of the following commands could Amanda use to navigate to her home directory, which is `/Users/amanda`?